Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_barrels_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_barrels_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_barrels_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_barrels_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_barrels_count_ - Default: 3 - Number of barrels spawned per person.\
 _randomat_barrels_range_ - Default: 100 - Distance barrels spawn from the player.\
 _randomat_barrels_timer_ - Default: 60 - Time between barrel spawns.